teresaupdyke/qccodar/README.md

 details on installing Conda, making the appropriate adjustments for Miniconda3.

-Download the qccodar3 code from https://github.com/teresaupdyke/qccodar3
+Download the qccodar code from https://github.com/teresaupdyke/qccodar

 Create a conda environment allows the qccodar module and its dependencies to run isolated from the installed Python avoiding